 Organize Now Q&A

 It's relatively simple.
 If you and some of your co-workers want to form a union, we begin signing union membership cards.
-These cards indicate that employees are interested in forming a union — the employer never sees these cards.
+These cards indicate that employees are interested in forming a union.

 If a majority of employees sign up, the union applies to the Ontario Labour Relations Board for certification.
 They’re a neutral government body that oversees Ontario laws that protect workers' rights to join the union.

 The labour board then conducts a vote.
 If most of those voting agree that they want a union, the board will certify the union as the employees' representative.
 This means that the company is legally obliged to recognize the union and bargain with it.